What is implant dentistry?

 After placement, the patient must adhere to a soft diet for 8 weeks.
 This is the time it takes for the implant to become integrated into the jawbone.
 If the patient doesn’t follow this diet, there is a good chance the chewing forces will make the implant fail.

 Who is a candidate for mini implants?

-Dr. Richard Winter and Dr. Ariel Winter are well-known for their work and teaching on the use of mini implants.
+Dr. Richard Winter is well-known for his work and teaching on the use of mini implants.
 Mini implants are about half the diameter of traditional implants.
 As with one-day implants, they are not for everyone.